hopeness/recast/README.md

 **_This open source code is under activate development, please use it with caution in production service._**

+## Problems

+1. When the original image size larger than 1m, the Photon library will throw an error on the following code: let photonObj = PhotonImage.new_from_byteslice(image);

+    `Error: Promise will never complete.`

 ## Open source libraries used

 This project uses the following open source libraries, all of which are based on the MIT license agreement: